meiqing-wang/Cow-TrackingbyClassification/README.md

 ## Train
 ### Object detector
-To train the object detector, the following script is used for all model sizes.
+To train the object detector, the script `train_yolov8.py` is used for all model sizes.
 ```sh
 python train_yolov8.py
 ```